4. Democracy and the Rule of Law

 Democracy and the Rule of Law

-What Democracy Is — Structurally
+What Democracy Means

 This authority is exercised through:

-• Law-making processes
+• law-making processes

-Democracy determines who governs; the rule of law determines how power is exercised.
+The rule of law determines how power is exercised.

 What the Rule of Law Means

 The rule of law is the principle that all persons and institutions are subject to the law, including those who govern.
+Public authority must be exercised according to established legal rules rather than personal discretion.

-In real terms, it means that:
+In practical terms, it means that:

-• Laws apply equally to all
+• laws apply equally to all persons

-• Decisions are made through lawful processes
+• decisions are made through lawful processes

 Why Democracy Requires the Rule of Law

+Without the rule of law, democratic governance begins to weaken.
 When power is exercised without legal constraint:

-• Rights become vulnerable
+• rights and freedoms become vulnerable

-• Institutions lose legitimacy
+• institutions lose credibility

 How the Rule of Law Is Maintained